 This site is not associated with, nor does it represent the views of any particular fire department.

-It also has nothing to do with ISO.
 The use or application of the ISO rating system varies all over the country.

 Ratings and the Fire Service